The Real Cost of Buying a Home in Texas — What No One Explains Clearly (But You Deserve to Know)

 You are not “behind” if these numbers feel heavy.

 The system has grown more complex and less transparent — and I believe my job is to make it clearer, calmer, and more human.
-I don’t want you regretting your journey into home ownership.

 You deserve to buy a home with eyes wide open, without fear, and without shame.